0x5ec1ab/gpu-mem-em-sig/README.md

-This code implements the signal processing techniques described in our paper "**Graphics Peeping Unit: Exploiting EM Side-Channel Information of GPUs to Eavesdrop on Your Neighbors**".
+This repo implements the two signal processing techniques described in our paper "**Graphics Peeping Unit: Exploiting EM Side-Channel Information of GPUs to Eavesdrop on Your Neighbors**".
-There are two techniques to increase the SNR of the EM signals of our interest.
+These two techniques are used to increase the SNR of the EM signals of our interest.
 Please read the paper for more details.

 # GNU Radio Blocks
-## vector_diff
-Accept a vector *VecIn* with length of *Vector Length*.

-Output a vector *VecOut* with length of *Vector Length*.

-Use parameter *D* = *Difference Step*.

-*VecOut(x) = VecIn(x) - VecIn(x + D) / 2 - VecIn(x - D) / 2*

-**Parameters**

-- Vector Length: Length of input and output vectors.
-- Difference Step: Step used to calculate the difference.

 ## ssc_mask
+*This block is used to derive a time series as described in Section V-A in our paper.*
-Search for the SSC pattern in the frequency range between *SSC Begin Frequency* and *SSC End Frequency* with minimum itervals between two clocks being *SSC Subclock Interval*.
+It searches for possible SSC patterns in the frequency range between the *SSC Begin Frequency* and *SSC End Frequency* with minimum itervals between two clocks being *SSC Subclock Interval*.

 **Parameters**
 - Frequency Center: Center frequency used for data collection.
 - Sampling Rate: Sampling rate used for data collection.
 - FFT Size: FFT size used for generating the spectrum.